Salma Sobhan: Education and early career

 Sobhan was educated at Westonbirt School in England and studied law at Girton College, Cambridge, in 1958.
 She was called to the bar from Lincoln's Inn in 1959 and became one of Pakistan's first women barristers.
 She began working with a law firm in Karachi, M/S Surridge & Beecheno, as a legal assistant to practice in the High Court.
 After her marriage in 1962, she moved to Dhaka and began teaching in the law faculty at the University of Dhaka and served until 1981.
 In 1974, she was appointed research fellow at the Bangladesh Institute of Law and International Affairs.
 She was responsible for editing the Supreme Court Law Reports.

 Human rights and law career

 Sobhan, along with eight other colleagues, had founded a human rights organization, Ain O Shalish Kendra, in 1986.
 She served as the executive director of the organization until 2001.
 For her dedication to the defense of women's rights, she received the Ananya Magazine Award in 2000 and an award from the New York-based Lawyers' Committee for Human Rights (later known as Human Rights First) in 2001.
 Sobhan was elected to the Board of the Bangladesh Legal Aid and Service Trust, as well as that of Bangladesh Rural Advancement Committee (BRAC) and Nijera Kori.
 In 2001, she was elected to the Board of the United Nations Research Institute For Social Development (UNRISD).
 She was also a member of three international feminist networks: Asia Pacific Women Law and Development, Women Living under Muslim Laws, and Match Canada.

+Death

+Salma Sobhan’s health started deteriorating in late 2003 after she was diagnosed with heart failure.
+On December 30th 2003 around midnight she suffered a heart attack and died on the way to the hospital.